Old Square Chambers instructed in first case on Coronavirus Job Retention Scheme

 Oliver Segal QC and Stuart Brittenden appeared for Unite the Union, instructed by Richard Arthur of Thompsons Solicitors LLP, representing the interests of employees of Carluccio’s.

 The hearing was dealt with on an urgent basis, by remote video, to determine the legal framework within which the Administrators might work, given that there was no money to pay staff, but there was an intention to ‘mothball’ the business with a view to selling part or all of the business once the Coronavirus crisis in the UK was over.
 The pressing issue was to clarify the extent to which the Administrators might apply to furlough employees pursuant to the JRS whilst only ‘adopting’ their contracts after the initial 14 day period to the extent consistent with their overarching duties.

-The details of the Scheme which are known to date are contained in on-line guidance from the Government at https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme.
-Under the heading ‘Who can claim?’, the Guidance includes:
+The details of the Scheme which are known to date are contained in on-line guidance from the Government here under the heading ‘Who can claim?’.
+The Guidance includes: